While summer doesn’t officially start for another few weeks, in Illinois it feels like summer decided to come early.

 However, if you spy these little gems at the farmers’ market, I highly suggest you pick some up!

-As for the ice cream, it’s got a little bit of everything: berries, vanilla beans, and cream cheese.
+As for this black raspberry ice cream, it’s got a little bit of everything: berries, vanilla beans, and cream cheese.
 I’m usually notorious for eating ice cream by giant bowlfuls (usually 2-3 times a day) but this ice cream tasted so rich and decadent that I could only eat a couple scoops a day.

 Plus, it’s fairly easy to throw together and the originally recipe doesn’t even call for an ice cream machine (although I cheat because how else are you going to get to eat it faster!)